mrnaim69/JavaScript/THE JAVASCRIPT.md

 }

  }
-const dog = new Dog("Max", "Golden
+const dog = new Dog("Max", "Golden Retriever");
-Retriever");
 dog.speak();

 // Max barks.

-// In this example, the Dog class
-// inherits from the Animal class
-// meaning that Dog has access to
-// the speak method, but it can
-// also override it to implement
+// In this example, the Dog class inherits from the Animal class, meaning that Dog has access to the speak method, but it can also override it to implement specific behavior.
-// specific behavior.

 ```